Access to water and sanitation creates time and opportunity

 Padma uses her income to buy school supplies for her children and saves the remaining amount for the future purchase of a larger shop.
 Her husband’s income is used for buying groceries for the house and on savings for their children’s higher education.
 While Padma was only able to study through fifth grade, she takes comfort in knowing that her children will have more opportunities than were available to her.

 Within the communities we serve, women are the most affected by the water crisis, and women are finding value in financing a water connection or toilet.
-Swapping what felt like wasted time for income-generating hours, women are able to do more than collect water like work or care for family.
+Water and toilets connected at home, women are able to do more than collect water like work or care for family.
 Their repaid loans create a healthy lending system that makes loans possible for more households.
 This means more families like Padma's can experience the time savings of access to safe water and sanitation at home.
 It’s a cycle that continues to reach more people, creating new opportunities for families around the world.